 12. Learn the City’s History and its Origins at Mccord Museum

 Outstanding exhibits on Canada’s social history, particularly that of native peoples, are on display here.
-More than 20,000 items—including creations by Montreal fashion designers—are included in its collections of outfits, apparel, jewellery, tapestries, and other handmade fabrics.
+More than 20,000 items—including creations by Montreal fashion designers—are included in its collections of outfits, apparel, jewelry, tapestries, and other handmade fabrics.

 13. Experience the French architecture at Square Saint Louis and Rue Dennis